rails/webpacker/docs/react.md

 ## Props Hydration and Server-Side Rendering (SSR)
 You only _need_ props hydration if you need SSR.
-However, there's no good reason to have your app do a second round trip to the Rails server to get props.
+However, there's no good reason to have your app make a second round trip to the Rails server to get initialization props.

 Server-Side Rendering (SSR) results in Rails rendering HTML for your React components.
 The main reasons to use SSR are better SEO and pages display more quickly.